Sceptre/sceptre/.github/PULL_REQUEST_TEMPLATE.md

 **Replace the text above the line with a summary of the changes in your PR.
-The more detailed you are, the better.**
+The more detailed you are, the better.
+Also make sure the checklist below is filled out.**

 -----------------